Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Ethics and Reproducibility Statement

 \textbf{Ethics.} Our research employs publicly available datasets for experiments and utilizes safety-aligned GPT-4o to generate some training data and judge the performance.
 We anticipate no ethical concerns with our methodology.
 Furthermore, we expect our work to have a positive societal impact, as we propose an embedding method to enhance model robustness against various malicious instructions.

 \textbf{Reproducibility.} We discuss how we generate data in Section \ref{subsec-gentd} and Appendix \ref{appendsec:gendata}.
 The process of training the model and inference is detailed in Section \ref{subsec-expsetup}.
 The evaluation data is explained in Section \ref{subsec-attackeva} and Appendix \ref{appendsec:evaluate}.
 Additionally, we provide a code snippet to implement our method in Appendix \ref{appendsec:segE}.
-We will release our code, data, and models.
+We release our code at \href{https://github.com/tongwu2020/ISE}{https://github.com/tongwu2020/ISE}.